Halsketten Herstellung – einzelne Prozesse & Materialkunde

 • Uniformity of the surface

-• Function of the closure
+• Function of the clasp

 • Wearing comfort

-Only flawlessly crafted jewelry is offered for sale.
+Only perfectly crafted jewelry goes on sale.

 Conclusion